rycon2424/Multiplayer_ClientSidePrediction/pages/Part_3.md

 ```

 ### Movement Handling
-Make sure to make a function that calculated the movement since this needs to be the same on 3 occasions.
-We do this because there will be 3 places where it can possibly be called. <br>
+Make sure to make a function that calculates the movement since this needs to be the same on 3 occasions.
+We do this because there will be 3 places where it will be called. <br>
 1 - Local as soon as the player presses move <br>
 2 - On the server so the server updates the position <br>
 3 - On reconciliation if the player is cheating <br> <br>